Have you ever found yourself wanting something more from your sex life?

 And awkward is often where the learning is.

-If you’re only doing the things you feel confident and comfortable with, it’s going to get stale and predictable.
+If you’re only doing the things you feel confident and comfortable with, your sex life is likely to get stale and predictable.

 We call them ‘play dates’, or ‘sandbox dates’.
 It’s a sex session where the goal is not to have earth-shattering sex or multiple orgasms.
 The ‘goal’ is to experiment and play:

 Don’t be scared of making mistakes.
 You don’t have to always get it ‘right’.
-Embrace the learning, keep communicating, and your sex-life will remain forever fresh.
+Embrace the learning, keep communicating, and your sex life will remain fresh.

 Common Sex Mistake #9: